-Alice and Charlie exchange worried glances, terrified that their friend has gone off the deep end... but no. Bob has spent his lifetime researching Killemalls.
+Alice and Sir Charlie exchange worried glances, terrified that their best friend has gone off the deep end... but no. Ed has spent his lifetime researching Killemalls.
 Or he has the only copy of a book that describes them and has always wanted to see them.
 Or he risked his reputation on the fact that they exist and now is vindicated.

-Never fear, viewers: Bob's fanboy trance will last only a moment and then he will swiftly come up with a plan to defeat the Killemall because knows its one weakness—or demonstrate that it is only enraged because of the large branch trapped under a scale on its highly sensitive dorsal crest.
+Never fear, viewers: Edward's fanboy trance will last only a moment and then he will swiftly come up with a plan to defeat the Killemall because he knows its one weakness—or demonstrate that it is only enraged because of the large branch trapped under a scale on its highly sensitive dorsal crest.
 In more comedic works or works in which It Can Think, the sincere flattery can even lead to a full-fledged Fluffy Tamer situation.

 Obviously this trope can apply to more mundane threats, usually natural (like tornadoes, or sharks).